bkg2018/MLMD/docs/3-Writing.md

 more than one empty line, although it will only generate one in final Markdowns.
 Par convention dans un fichier Markdown on peut faire suivre les titres d'une ligne vide, MLMD accepte même plusieurs lignes vides mais n'en écrira qu'une dans les fichiers générés.

+MLMD tracks heading levels 1 to 9, but standard Markdown (and renderers like GitHub) only recognize `#` to `######` (levels 1 to 6) as real headings.
+A level 7 to 9 heading (`#######` and beyond) will still be numbered and included in tables of contents by MLMD, but will render as plain text starting with literal `#` characters in the generated Markdown, not as a heading, in any standard viewer.
+Keep heading depth to 6 levels or less unless you know your target renderer supports more.

+MLMD also expects headings not to skip more than one level at a time (e.g. a `####` heading directly after a `##` heading, with no `###` in between): doing so will print an error, though generation still completes and the skipped-to heading is still numbered and included in tables of contents.

 ## III-4) End-of-Lines and End-of-Paragraphs<A id="a28"></A>